-Even if the project didn’t go to plan, there will still be successes to celebrate.
+Even if the project didn’t go as planned, there will still be successes to celebrate.
 Start and end with these.

 3. Be constructive

 Make sure you identify a solution to every issue raised.
-This helps keep things positive and gives your team something to work towards, rather than something to ruminate over.
+This helps keep things positive and gives your team something to work toward, rather than something to ruminate over.

 4. Don’t let it get personal